wmgeolab/gbDocs/docs/docs/40-qgis-user-manual/topology-and-validity.md

 ## Common Mistakes

-- Assuming the data is valid because it “looks correct”
 - Not running the **Check Validity** tool
 - Ignoring small gaps or overlaps
 - Overusing automatic fixes without checking results